Marijuana Dispensary Business Plan Example

 This section explains the nuts and bolts of your business.

 First, explain how your business will be legally structured.
-The most common legal structures are: sole proprietorship, partnership, limited liability company (LLC), C corp, or S corp.
+The most common legal structures are sole proprietorships, partnerships, limited liability companies (LLC), C corps, or S corps.
 Your cannabis business attorney can help you determine which structure to choose for your business.

-Next, create an organizational chart that shows who is in charge of what aspects of the business, and how much they will be paid.
+Next, create an organizational chart that shows who is in charge of what aspects of the business, and their compensation.
 Feel free to note each person's experience and education, relative to their respective roles.
-Also include a general hiring plan for personnel and filling management gaps.
+Include a general hiring plan for personnel and filling management gaps.